 Chinese EVs arriving in Canada is not a consumer story dressed up as geopolitics.
 It is genuinely both.
 The tariff reduction from 100% to 6.1% represents a policy decision that will have measurable downstream effects on what Canadians pay for vehicles, what options they have, and which automakers maintain market share.

 BYD is the story that matters most.
 They are the world's largest EV manufacturer.
-They have Transport Canada approval.
-They have the product range — from $23,000 to $55,000 — to hit every meaningful price point in the Canadian market.
-And they have a battery technology that has, despite what Reddit threads suggested two years ago, proven itself in Scandinavian winters comparable to our own.
+They have the product range to attack several meaningful price points in the Canadian market if launch approvals, pricing, and service execution line up.
+And they have a battery technology story that looks much stronger than the old Reddit caricature, even if Canadian winter proof still needs to be built with real local ownership data.

 The EVAP exclusion is a genuine headwind.
 Provincial rebates partially compensate in Quebec and potentially BC.
 In the rest of Canada, Chinese EVs need to win on price and product alone.